-Note: DMV customer service centers accept cash or checks only.
+Note: DMV customer service centers accept cash, checks, most debit cards and the following credit cards: MasterCard, American Express and Discover.
 Plan to arrive at least 90 minutes before the center is scheduled to close.

 You may be able to use our online system to reinstate your driving privileges.
 If you are eligible for online reinstatement, you will be required to pay the reinstatement fee via a credit or debit card.
 The system will inform if you can reinstate online or if you must visit a DMV Customer Service Center to complete the reinstatement process.

 To reinstate by mail you must be eligible and have a Wisconsin driver license that is not expired in your possession.
 Mail your reinstatement fee payment (check or money order) payable to Registration Fee Trust to the address below.
 Be sure to include your full name, date of birth, Wisconsin driver license number, social security number, and your current address:

 4802 Sheboygan Avenue, Room 301

 After the suspension or revocation period is over and you have paid your fees, you can confirm that your Wisconsin driving privilege is valid by calling (608) 264-7133 or checking your status online.
 You will need your Social Security number and date of birth to access this information.